swtch1/jokesontap/README.md

 Have you ever wanted to query Chuck Norris-like jokes as fast as possible?
 Of course you have.
 Get them while they're hot.

-This application server retrieves fresh jokes from the [Internet Chuck Norris Database](http://www.icndb.com/), but adds a flare of personality by switching out the name with a random one from [uinames.com](https://uinames.com/).
+This application server retrieves fresh, specifically nerdy, jokes from the [Internet Chuck Norris Database](http://www.icndb.com/), but adds a flare of personality by switching out the name with a random one from [uinames.com](https://uinames.com/).
 Why should Chuck get all the credit?

 ## Building
 `build.sh` will test and build the server binary.